Types of Covid-19 Vaccines

 Oxford–AstraZeneca COVID-19 vaccine (Known as Covishield in India)

 Sputnik Light (Recently registered on 6 May 2021)

-BBV154 ( Nasal Vaccine by Bharat Biotech, it is under development at this moment of time).
+BBV154 ( Nasal Vaccine by Bharat Biotech, it is under development at this moment).

 2. mRNA Based Vaccine

-Most vaccines around the world aim to induce weak form of virus in your body, but this technology takes a leap ahead of other vaccines by introducing strand of messenger RNA (mRNA) which instruct body cells to produce similar copies of harmless virus protein (In context to Covid-19 it means "spike proteins").
-Now the body itself recognize it and produce antibodies for future infection prevention (Smart !!! 😉).
+Most vaccines around the world aim to induce a weak form of the virus in your body, but this technology leaps ahead of other vaccines by introducing strand of messenger RNA (mRNA) which instruct body cells to produce similar copies of harmless virus protein (In context to Covid-19 it means "spike proteins").
+Now the body itself recognizes it and produces antibodies for future infection prevention (Smart !!! 😉).

 Covid-19 Vaccines based on mRNA based Platform,